diverse-project/kermeta/kermeta_projects/fr.irisa.triskell.kermeta.model/README.txt

 History :
 ---------
 $Log: not supported by cvs2svn $
+Revision 1.12  2006/10/23 16:55:58  cfaucher
+It is better to use the name kermeta.genmodel than kermeta_java.genmodel.
+The value of the property : "name of the model" is automatically right (== "Kermeta")

 Revision 1.11  2006/10/23 15:40:50  cfaucher
 Added the "Control" option in the reflexive in order to split km model.